Journalist in Residence

 Additional Positions at AUManaging Editor/Investigative Reporting Workshop

-- Lynne Perri is a full-time professor of Journalism.
-She is a journalist-in-residence at SOC and managing editor of the Investigative Reporting Workshop, a professional news organization focusing on corporate and government accountability.
-She teaches Online News Production, in which grad students create and produce the American Observer newsmagazine, and courses in visual journalism and reporting.
+- Lynne Perri is a full-time professor of Journalism and managing editor of the Investigative Reporting Workshop, a professional news organization focusing on corporate and government accountability.
+She is teaching The Fundamentals of News Design and Understanding Media in the Spring 2014 and previously has taught Digital News and Social Media, Reporting and Feature Writing.
 She is a former deputy managing editor for Graphics and Photography at USA TODAY, where she conceptualized illustrations, graphics, maps and photo packages for all sections of the newspaper and website, and wrote occasional features and book reviews.
-She was a reporter and editor at The Tampa Tribune, the Tallahassee Democrat and the Clearwater Sun, and has been an adjunct professor at Syracuse, Northwestern, the University of Maryland and the University of South Florida.
+She was a reporter and editor at The Tampa Tribune, the Tallahassee Democrat and the Clearwater Sun.
+She has been an adjunct professor at Syracuse, Northwestern, the University of Maryland and the University of South Florida, and a visiting lecturer at the University of Iowa, Ohio University and the University of Nebraska.
 She has led workshops for The Washington Post, the Knight Center for International Journalists, the American Press Institute and the Society for News Design.

 DegreesBachelor of Arts, University of South Carolina; Master's degree, Medill School of Journalism